ArrogantStarfish/ArrogantStarfish/ROADMAP.md

 ## Front End

-- Making geolocation a requirement before query submission
+- Make geolocation a requirement before query submission
-- Changing opacity of dots based on particular query features (e.g., date posted, concentration of area concerned about a particular topic)
+- Change opacity of dots based on particular query features (e.g., date posted, concentration of area concerned about a particular topic)
 - Allow messages to work with links to relevant news articles
-- Zooming in on map on load based on user geolocation
+- Zoom in on map on load based on user geolocation

 ## Back End

-- IP authentication: use IP table in Express to prevent spamming
+- Use IP tables in Express to prevent spamming
+- Call Twitter API to see where people have recently tweeted about a query

 ## Database